 DRAM (Dynamic RAM)

 Each DRAM memory cell is made up of a transistor and a capacitor within an integrated circuit, and a data bit is stored in the capacitor.
-Since transistors always leak a small amount, the capacitors will slowly discharge, causing information stored in it to drain; hence, DRAM has to be refreshed every few milliseconds to retain data.
+Since transistors always leak a small amount, the capacitors will slowly discharge, causing information stored in them to drain; hence, DRAM has to be refreshed every few milliseconds to retain data.

 Because here we use a capacitor which discharges time and again so that capacitor has to be dynamically recharged with electricity constantly.